Kurukshetra Anusmaranaya

 4:20 AM

-It was a plain day, until I realized I was about to turn to an exciting page of my life; the page that, much like a wormhole, made me travel back in time to 250 B.C. through a lucid dream.
+until I realized I was about to turn to an exciting page of my life; the page

-I woke from a dream to the noise when my wife rolled over in sleep and something like a remote controller dropped off the bed.
+I woke from the dream to the noise when my wife rolled over in sleep and something like a remote controller dropped off the bed.
 For a minute or two after waking up from the dream, I couldn't comprehend what had happened to me.
 I was trying to figure out which was the dream and which was reality.
-After deep contemplation, I realized I had dreamed something momentous; like Stephenie Meyer had vampires in her dreams, Sri Tallapaka Annamacharya had visualized lord Balaji in his dreams, Beethoven had heard his piano sonatas in his dreams, Paul McCartney had The Beatles Song in his dreams, like Srinivasa Ramanujan had goddess Namakkal telling him complex formulas in his dreams.

-Through this book, I would like to reintroduce readers to the forgotten anecdotes of humanity's greatest war from the perspective of an ancient war mathematician.
+The book is divided into two parts, namely "Arrival of the Saviour" and "Secret of Avatara".
+The first of the series is "Arrival of the Saviour", through which, I would like to reintroduce readers to the forgotten anecdotes of humanity's greatest war from the perspective of an ancient war mathematician.

 I thanked my sleeping wife for her perfect timing.
 Had she woken me up too late, I would not have remembered the whole of it; had she woken me up too early, I would not have completed it.

+As a namesake of the charioteer of lord Surya, I offer my prayers to lord Surya, the creator of the material universe (including this book).
 Let us bow to lord Surya, the solar deity of the Hindu pantheon, to continue to bestow wisdom and create a life of abundance.
-With this prayer ||Suryay Namah||, we worship the "dispeller of darkness".
+With this prayer ||Suryaya Namaha||, we worship the "dispeller of darkness".
 You will find this prayer throughout the book at the end of each segment of the story.

 I wish all the readers Happy reading, under the soft lamp's light.
 May each page of this book embrace the spirit of the reader in you and may you ask for more.